 There are a disproportionate number of African-American child drowning deaths in the United States.
+To address this issue the YDF partnered with the Young Men's Christian Association (YMCA) to implement a swimming program.
 The swim program provides an opportunity for exercise and promotes positive social engagement.
 Through the program, youth build confidence and increase water safety skills, which can prevent minority drownings and water-related accidents.
 The swim program also promotes positive social engagement.